nshafer/django-hashid-field/README.rst

         HASHID_FIELD_SALT = "a long and secure salt value that is not the same as SECRET_KEY"

-HASHID_FIELD_ALLOW_INT
+HASHID_FIELD_ALLOW_INT_LOOKUP
 ~~~~~~~~~~~~~~~~~~~~~~

 Global setting on whether or not to allow lookups or fetches of fields using the underlying integer that's stored in the
 database.
-Enabled by default for backwards-compatibility.
-You can enable this to prevent users from being to do a
+Disabled by default to prevent users from being to do a sequential scan of objects by pulling objects by
-sequential scan of objects by pulling objects by integers (1, 2, 3) instead of Hashid strings ("Ba9p1AG", "7V9gk9Z",
+integers (1, 2, 3) instead of Hashid strings ("Ba9p1AG", "7V9gk9Z", "wro12zm").
-"wro12zm").

 :Type:    boolean
-:Default: True
+:Default: False
 :Example:
     .. code-block:: python

-        HASHID_FIELD_ALLOW_INT = False
+        HASHID_FIELD_ALLOW_INT_LOOKUP = True

 Field Parameters